MizaGBF/RPGMTL/readme.md

 ### Creation

 On the Home Page, click on `New Project`.
-Select the location of the executable, of the game you wish to translate.
+Select the location of the game you wish to translate.

 ![image](https://raw.githubusercontent.com/MizaGBF/RPGMTL/main/assets/readme/2.png)

 You'll then be asked a project name.
 This name will be the one used for the project folder and in the Web UI.
 Once done, hit `Create`.
+The game files will be copied for later use and backup purpose.

 > [!NOTE]
 > Your Project files are located in the **projects** folder.

 > [!IMPORTANT]
 > The game you wish to translate must be on the same machine as RPGMTL.

+You can then modify your **Project Settings** and then **Extract the Strings**.

 ![image](https://raw.githubusercontent.com/MizaGBF/RPGMTL/main/assets/readme/3.png)